Arth-DEVOPS/InterIIT_Map_Generation/README.md

 ## The problem addressed by the project-
 The project addresses the problem of designing nodes for UAV sensors and platforms to develop mapping applications and observing information from top or oblique views.
-The UAV has been modified to produce geographically accurate ortho-rectified two-dimensional to help with topographic surveys and generate accurate maps to help out with site surveys.
+The UAV has been modified to produce geographically accurate ortho-rectified two-dimensional accurate maps to help with topographic surveys and site surveys.

 ## Proposed solution-
 The solution utilises the PX4 repository, and the solution was designed as follows.
 A camera was attached to the iris quadcopter by modifying the xacro file and writing the code for the camera accessory.
 The node openCV_converter was designed with the purpose of capturing images at regular intervals, and OpenCV was used to execute this.
 Initially, the node was designed to take a snap of a single picture; however, with the help of static integers, it was repurposed for storing images with different names at regular intervals.
 A survey routine was then decided so as to minimise flight time while simultaneously covering the entire map.